The Top Programs for Wine Instructors

 This “Bac+4” (Master’s degree level) course is in line with the demands of professionals in the winemaking industry who are faced with an increased demand in wine marketing and communication.
 The program is thus aimed at young people who envisage a future in management with a strong desire towards working internationally, managing wine communication, or even wine tourism.

-The applicant must already be a Wine Educator and have wine trade experience or wine credentials.
-Once the accreditation is obtained, the Wine Educator will be permitted to perform and replicate Sud de France Master class training sessions.
+The applicant must already be a wine instructor and have wine trade experience or wine credentials.
+Once the accreditation is obtained, the educator will be permitted to perform and replicate Sud de France Master class training sessions.

 How educators are trained and certified is critical, and very little has been written about the subject matter.
 One of the ways an educator can be vetted is through one of the two associations available for educators.

 The AWE is a small organization with only 90 members and only one in the United States currently.
 The requirements for membership are as follows: Level 4 Sommelier Certification, one year of teaching experience, and an in-person assessment.
 While small, the AWE members are all highly qualified wine instructors.

 SWE is an extensive industry-backed program with a focus on wine sales.
 In addition, they run their certification programs, which can be reviewed on their website.
 Membership requires –at a minimum– an annual $135 fee.